StudyLink logoHome

 Find out more

-Urban Planning Degrees in the UK
+Study a Urban Planning degree in the UK in 2025

 Urban planning is the development and design of land use and the built environment.
 This can include airspace, water, and the infrastructure passing into and out of urban areas.
 Good urban planners take into consideration the political, environmental, economic, cultural and social facets of a city, as well as understanding the physical aspects like air quality, water supply and infrastructure including buildings, roads and facilities.